 How can I pay less interest in the future?

-If you choose the Take 3 payment option, it allows you to split the cost over 3 months and avoid interest.
-Simply pay the Take 3 amount on your statement and you’ll pay no interest if you make your three Take 3 payments on time.
+If you choose the Take 3 payment option, it allows you to split the cost of your purchases over 3 months and avoid interest.
+Simply pay the Take 3 amount on your statement and you’ll pay no interest on qualifying purchases if you make your three Take 3 payments on time.

 Get in touch

-If you're concerned and would like to discuss your options, please contact us on 0800 092 9042.
+If you're concerned and would like to discuss your options, please contact us, click here for details.
 Lines open Monday to Friday 8am - 8pm and Saturday 8am - 6pm (Excluding bank holidays).

 Alternatively, if you're experiencing significant or potentially long-term financial difficulties, it may be beneficial to contact a debt advice service.
-StepChange Debt Charity offers free, impartial and confidential advice; you can visit their website at www.stepchange.org or contact them on 0800 138 1111.
+StepChange Debt Charity offers free, impartial and confidential advice; you can visit their website at www.stepchange.org or you can call them, click here for details.